 Many serious rock climbers make the hike up to Tom's Thumb to climb.

 The views are not quite like the Makapu'u lighthouse hike, but they are pretty nice, and the desert is well preserved.

 We took a short, yet relaxing, stop at Tom's Thumb, devoured a bag full of trail mix and some fruit, and then continued on our way, this time mostly downhill and back to the park headquarters where we had parked.

-I'll be the first to admit that Phoenix is not the most entertaining place in the world, but with a wide range of mountains, and great weather in winter, if you enjoy hiking, Phoenix has some worthwhile options.
+I'll be the first to admit that Phoenix is not the most entertaining place in the world, but with a wide range of mountains and great weather in winter, Phoenix has some worthwhile options if you enjoy hiking.